lakejs/lake-docs/reference/content-format.md

 ## Strikethrough

-The `<s>` tag represents strikethrough, which renders text with a strikethrough, or a line through it.
+The `<s>` tag represents strikethrough, which renders text with a strikethrough or a line through it.

 ```html
 <s>Strikethrough</s>